Skip to main content

 The territorial water management

-In 1996, an executive decree inscribed a definition of hydrographic basins and created 5 river basin agencies (ABH) for regional water management.
-After the creation of AGIRE in 2011, such agencies while maintaining their original purpose were attached to AGIRE as its territorial branches for basin-level studies and consultations on water management.
+After the creation of AGIRE by executive decree in 2011 (under the supervision of the corresponding Ministry), such agencies, while maintaining their original purpose, were attached to AGIRE as its territorial branches for basin-level studies and consultations on water management.

 Our projects in Algeria